Errors We Live By: Short Exoteric Essays

 We are habit-forming and habit-farming animals

-Self-Deficient by Nature: Biology Defying individualism.
+Self-Deficient by Nature: Biology Defying Individualism: Scientific American

 It is in our nature to be self-deficient, initially, chronically and inalienably.